What is the East-West Line?

 New trains are arriving!
 To be precise, there are 57 new trains fitted with a new signalling system.
 They will be progressively added to the NSEWL fleet till 2019.
 Old trains will also be replaced.
 LTA has called a tender for 66 new trains to replace the first generation trains on the NSEWL that are about 30 years old.
 The new trains will have new features such as sensors to monitor track conditions.

 UPGRADING OF SIGNALLING SYSTEM

-Upgrading works on the signalling system for NSEW Line will be completed in phases from 2016.
+Upgrading works on the signalling system for the NSL and the EWL will be completed by 2017 and 2018 respectively.
 Commuters can expect shorter waiting times as the upgraded signalling system allows trains to run in shorter intervals.